geeksblabla/geeksblabla.community/episodes/episode-0232.md

 00:39:20 - Managing Your Dotfiles: Ansible, Nix, and Stow

-00:45:01 - The Omakarch Phenomenon: Democratizing Arch Linux?
+00:45:01 - The Omarchy Phenomenon: Democratizing Arch Linux?

 00:52:54 - Is Arch Linux Stable or Breakable?